-Sending notifications to ESMA, competent national financial market authorities, other supervisory authorities, international organisations, and the administrations of third countries.
-Main outputs Notifications to ESMA, competent national finar authorities, international organisations, and the Records pertaining to coordination meetings v market authorities, other supervisory authoriti administrations of third countries. administrations s of third countries ompetent national financial Indicators Target Means and frequency of verification Number of large scale non-statutory meetings (ESMA, financial authorities, PPATs/OMPs, other entities) 4/year CAAR, Annual

-Objective 5: Support on REMIT breach investigation upon request from NRAs Expected Ensuring that NRAs carry out their tasks under REMIT in a coordinated and consistent way. results • Foster regulatory convergence and avoid regulatory arbitrage resulting from different regulatory practices under REMIT.
-Main tasks/ processes The Agency may provide operational assistance to NRAs on their REMIT cases upon their request, an additional task for the Agency following the entering into force of Regulation (EU) 2019/942.
-In accordance with Article 33(10) of Regulation (EU) 2019/942, the European Commission ('EC') is to assess the financial and human resources available to ACER in order to allow it to fulfil its role under Regulation (EU) 2019/942.
-(Priority level 1B) This task includes 4 main tasks: Support on investigation coordination and strategy Support on information gathering Support on final reports/assessment.
+Sending notifications to ESMA, competent national financial market authorities, other supervisory authorities, international organisations, and the administrations of thir countries.
+Main outputs Notifications to ESMA, competent national finan authorities, international organisations, and the Records pertaining to coordination meetings w market authorities, other supervisory authorities administrations of third countries. e administrati ith ESMA, co ons of third countries ompetent national financial Indicators Target Means and frequency of verification rge scale non-statutory meetings (ESMA, financial PPATs/OMPs, other entities) 4/year CAAR, Annual et surveillance and conduct annual objective 5 Objective 5: Support on REMIT breach investigation upon request from NRAs Expected results Ensuring that NRAs carry out their tasks under REMIT in a coordinated and consisten way.
+Foster regulatory convergence and avoid regulatory arbitrage resulting from different regulatory practices under REMIT.
+Main tasks/ processes The Agency may provide operational assistance to NRAs on their REMIT cases upon their request, an additional task for the Agency following the entering into force of Regulation (EU 2019/942.
+In accordance with Article 33(10) of Regulation (EU) 2019/942, the Europear Commission ('EC') is to assess the financial and human resources available to ACER in orde to allow it to fulfil its role under Regulation (EU) 2019/942.
+(Priority level 1B) This task includes 4 main tasks: Support on investigation coordination and strategy Support on information gathering Support on information assessment Support on final reports/assessments.
 For 2024 Agency lacks the funding for appropriate HR.
-This task is therefore fully degriceritized and each request for support from NPAs on their cases will not be acted. deprioritised and each request for support from NRAs on their cases will not be acted on.
-Main outputs Support by providing case-specific training Support by organising dedicated workshops to brainstorm about the case merits and/or investigatory strategy with the NRAs Support by producing an opinion on the investigatory strategy Direct support by allocating ACER staff to the NRA investigation Support in the identification of the evidence to be collected Support in provision of ARIS data beyond the scope of current MoU on data sharing Support in designing specific investigatory steps for information gathering Support in analysing items of evidence collected by the NRA or extracted from ARIS during the investigation and producing a note on the findings for the NRA Specific support in helping NRA understand a specific item of the collected evidence Support in producing a gap analysis between the evidence collected at that stage by the NRA and the evidence required to prove the existence of market abuse Support in assessing the argumentation provided by market participants in defence of the behaviour deemed by the NRA as a breach of REMIT Support by providing feedback and suggestions on the NRA's draft reports/assessments produced during the investigation process Support by providing an opinion on the case merits based on the draft reports/assessments provided by the NRA Support by providing the Investigatory Report in order to produce the best possible report with the available evidence for the case.
+This task is therefore fully deprioritised and each request for support from NRAs on their cases will not be acted on.
+Main outputs Support by providing case-specific training Support by organising dedicated workshops to brainstorm about the case merits and/o investigatory strategy with the NRAs Support by producing an opinion on the investigatory strategy Direct support by allocating ACER staff to the NRA investigation Support in the identification of the evidence to be collected Support in provision of ARIS data beyond the scope of current MoU on data sharing Support in provision of ARIS data beyond the scope of current mou on data sharing Support in designing specific investigatory steps for information gathering Support in analysing items of evidence collected by the NRA or extracted from ARIS during the investigation and producing a note on the findings for the NRA Specific support in helping NRA understand a specific item of the collected evidence Support in producing a gap analysis between the evidence collected at that stage by the NRA and the evidence required to prove the existence of market abuse Support in assessing the argumentation provided by market participants in defence of the behaviour deemed by the NRA as a breach of REMIT Support by providing recommendations to the NRA on the best practices that can benefithe reports/assessments that the NRA needs to produce based on the specific collected evidence Support by providing feedback and suggestions on the NRA's draft reports/assessments produced during the investigation process Support by providing an opinion on the case merits based on the draf reports/assessments provided by the NRA Support in drafting the Investigatory Report in order to produce the best possible repor with the available evidence for the case.